 One of my favourite sites of Paris, without a doubt is Sainte Chapelle.
 It could be the way that history, politics and religion are interwoven through the background.
-It could be religious power of the chapel that came with housing the crown of thorns.
-It could even be intricate detail of the external gothic architecture.
-But lets be honest, the real reason that we fall in love with Sainte Chapelle is the stunning stained glass windows.
+It could be the religious power of the chapel that came with housing the crown of thorns.
+It could even be the intricate detail of the external gothic architecture.
+But lets be honest, the real reason that we all yearn to visit is the Sainte Chapelle stained glass windows, which stunningly tell the story of the Bible.

 The first time I ever saw Saint Chapelle, I was so overwhelmed by the beauty of it, that I didn’t take in the historical or religious significance.
-This week, I returned to again be blown away by the beauty, but also to explore the background a little deeper.
+This week, I returned to Paris again for a second time, to be blown away by the beauty, but also to explore the background a little deeper.

 Why was Sainte Chapelle built?